Essential normality and the decomposability of homogeneous submodules: Introduction

 In this paper, we establish Arveson's conjecture for a large new class of homogeneous submodules of the finite-rank $d$-shift Hilbert module.
-This class includes many homogeneous submodules of $H_{d}^{2}\otimes\mathbb{C}^{r}$, with $d$ arbitrarily large, that are generated by an arbitrary number of non-monomials.
-For example, we obtain the following result.
+This class includes homogeneous submodules of $H_{d}^{2}\otimes\mathbb{C}^{r}$, with $d$ arbitrarily large, that are generated by an arbitrary number of non-monomials.
+For example, we obtain the following result. \begin{thm} Let $F_{1},\ldots,F_{n}$ be sets of homogeneous polynomials in $\mathbb{C}[z_{1},\ldots,z_{d}]$.
+Suppose that there are disjoint subsets $Z_{1},\ldots,Z_{n}$ of $\{z_{1},\ldots,z_{d}\}$, each of size at most $2$, such that